alisheikh55209-png/IT-Poject-Management_Project-Final/PROGRESS_REPORT.md

 ## Current Progress Summary
 - **Phase 1 (Setup & Planning)**: ✅ **Fully Complete** - Repository created, team defined, README, CONTRIBUTING.md, LICENSE, and basic structure in place.
 - **Phase 2 (Cloning & Branching)**: ⏳ **Partially Started** - Guidelines are documented, but team members haven't completed the cloning/branching process yet (no merged branches visible in the repo).
-- **Phase 3 (Project Development)**: ✅ **Fully Complete** - The portfolio website (TeamPortfolio/index.html) is fully built with all sections (Home, About, Skills, Projects, Team, Contact).
+- **Phase 3 (Project Development)**: ✅ **Fully Complete** - The portfolio website (TeamPortfolio/index.html) is fully built with all sections (Home, About, Projects, Team, Contact).
 Ali's hero/dashboard enhancement and Faraz's projects section have been successfully implemented and merged into main branch.
-Muneeb's contributions removed as per team lead request.
 - **Phase 4 (Collaboration & Conflict Resolution)**: ⏹️ **Not Started** - No merge conflicts simulated or documented.
 - **Phase 5 (Documentation & Testing)**: ⏹️ **Not Started** - PROJECT_REPORT.md is a template; needs filling with details, screenshots, and testing.
 - **Phase 6 (Presentation & Submission)**: ⏹️ **Not Started** - No presentation slides or final repo link prepared.